e70838/e70838.github.io/_posts/2019-12-18-git_commands.md

 040000 tree 44fe786417ed7eb8c2d374f324d285329a94a402    tools
 ```

-objects stored in the repository are either commits, trees or blobs.
+objects stored in the repository are either commits, trees or blobs (or named tags which are like commits, but pointing to a commit instead of a tree).
 They are identified by the hash of their content.
 For these three kinds of objects (commits, trees, blobs), the repository is an immutable database (data are added, but never modified).
 A result of this immutability is that there is no need to make snapshots or baselines, we just need to write down the hash of a commit or to tag it with a human friendly name.
 A branch is a pointer to a commit that is updated when a new child commit is added.

+# Commands I always forget
+Knowing a SHA-1:

+  git cat-file -t <sha>   # give the type of object
+  git cat-file -p <sha>   # human print content
+  git cat-file commit|blob|tree <sha> # binary print content

+Get a file located in another branch (or commit)
+  git show --no-textconv <ref>:path > /tmp/file

+Compare trees of two commits (not file content)
+  git diff -M --name-status commit1 commit2